 - The Two-Photon Microscopy Core Facility provides technology for 2-photon imaging and uncaging, with separate workstations for slice physiology and in vivo imaging.

 - MIT has a long and productive history of engagement with industry and we welcome opportunities to work with companies.
-General inquiries can be directed to Charles Jennings, director of the MINT program.
 For more information about technology transfer at MIT, please visit the Technology Licensing Office website.